nublius/multi-compressor/README.md

 # Multi-Compressor

-A CLI tool that handles multiple inputs and produces compressed files of the same name.
+A CLI tool that compresses multiple folders.